bonavadeur/ikukantai/README.md

 ### 5.2.
 The tank on the Fleet

-`ikukantai` is close-source, but you can exploit all extra power by using a tank deployed on the flight deck of the fleet.
-I have a plan for developing 4 extra-components that make algorithm implementing easier.
+`ikukantai` is close-source, but you can exploit all extra power by using tanks deployed on the flight deck of the Fleet.
+We have a plan for developing 4 extra-components that make algorithm implementing easier.

 [Miporin](https://github.com/bonavadeur/miporin) - the extra-controller of the Fleet